Sri Lanka Explorer

 From the 1st January 2012 a visa is required for all nationals (except from the Maldives and Singapore) and will need to be obtained PRIOR to arrival.
 Passports must be valid for at least 6 months beyond the date of entry.
 Visa forms and details of requirements can be found on the UK Sri Lanka High Commission website: www.srilankahighcommission.co.uk or your own country's equivalent.

 We do keep our information up to date but be advised visa requirements are subject to change.
 It is recommended that you contact the relevant commission in the case of recent alterations.

 You should attend your own doctor and dentist for a check-up.
 Your doctor will have access to the most up to date information on the required vaccinations for the country you are visiting.
 In general we recommend vaccinations against the following: Polio, Tetanus, Typhoid, Hepatitis ‘A'.
-Malaria prophylaxis is recommended for this trip although the incidence of Malaria in the areas visited on this tour is low.
+Malaria prophylaxis is not usually recommended for holidays in Sri Lanka.

 A very good online resource is the NHS travel website at www.fitfortravel.nhs.uk

 Additional Sources of Information